 No need for Neobanks, Virtual credit cards, or Point of sale systems that are run by centralised companies.
 You can take back the entire process through the lightning network and the way you establish a network of channels.

-The lighting network tool kit is only expanding and can be as complex or as simple as you need it to be, leaving no excuse for people not to get involved.
+The lightning network tool kit is only expanding and can be as complex or as simple as you need it to be, leaving no excuse for people not to get involved.

 Creating channels that suit you